 As projects increase and different departments in the same organization embrace one of many project management methodologies, there are opportunities to share the knowledge gained and build a collection of processes that may benefit all.

-Integrated Project Management methodology establishes a set of standard processes used across the organization and outlines how it is to be understood, shared and implemented to ensure the best practices are deployed.
+The Integrated Project Management methodology establishes a set of standard processes used across the organization.
+It outlines how it is to be understood, shared, and implemented to ensure the best practices are deployed.
 It is best suited for big organizations across various sectors.

-PRiSM or Projects integrating Sustainable Methods, developed by GPM Global, is used to infuse project management methodologies with values that promote Green Practices and eliminate adverse impacts on the environment.
+PRISM, or Projects integrating Sustainable Methods, developed by GPM Global, infuses project management methodologies with values that promote Green Practices and eliminate adverse environmental impacts.
 It is best suited for large-scale construction projects which disturb the ecosystem.